Current

 Grant

-The Memorial Foundation for Jewish Culture honored me with a 2025 Fellowship Grant to continue my series Living Waters, inspired by Jewish teachings on environmental stewardship, addressing ocean pollution, and featuring embedded short videos that highlight the ethical imperative to protect our planet."
+The Memorial Foundation for Jewish Culture awarded me a Fellowship Grant to continue my series Living Waters, inspired by Jewish teachings on environmental stewardship, addressing ocean pollution, and featuring embedded short videos that highlight the ethical imperative to protect our planet."

 Yona Verwer is a Dutch-born multidisciplinary visual artist and curator based in New York City.
 Her work delves into themes of heritage, immigration, ecology, and spirituality, offering an exploration of cultural identity and the interconnectedness of the human experience.